Co-dfns/Co-dfns/docs/MANUAL.md

 --------- | -----------
 namespace | The name of a compilable namespace defined in the current workspace.
 The compiler will attempt to compile this namespace. target    | The name the compiler should give to the compiled Co-dfns module.
 Upon compilation, a namespace called `<target>` will be created and linked to the compiled module.
--af       | Specify a specific backend to use.
-Valid options are: cpu, cuda, opencl.
-If this option is omitted, then the Co-dfns compiled object will attempt to auto-detect the fastest backend to use at runtime.

 ### Namespace Options and Functions